saini-nikhil/AiFoodFinder/README.md

 # 🍽️ AI-Powered Voice Assistant for Food Recommendations

 ## 🚀 Project Overview
-This is an AI-powered voice assistant that helps users find the **top 5 food items** from nearby restaurants.
+This is an AI-powered voice assistant that helps users  find the **top 10 or 5  Restaurants ** from nearby Location.
 For users who prefer homemade food, the assistant suggests AI-generated recipes.
 Additionally, it includes a **Gemini-powered chatbot** for interactions and **Firebase authentication** for secure user management.

 🛠 **Built in just 48 hours during a Hackathon!**